 - Operating expenses sheet where you can list all of your operational expenses like advertising, raw material, taxes, and others.
-Along with are estimated and actual amount.
+Along with estimated and actual amounts.
 The difference is calculated automatically when you enter amounts.

 - Then comes personnel expenses where you list down all the wages and expenses of employees and workers.
 For example, salary, commission, and 401K.

 - After that is the income worksheet.
 Here you list down all the income sources of the organization you’re running.
-It includes sales, interest on any loan or saving accounts or marketable securities, bond, and assets gains.
+It includes sales, interest on any loan or saving accounts or marketable securities, bonds, and asset gains.
 So you get the total income of the organization.